 Line Controller for Assembly and Packaging in Semiconductor Backend

-Highly complex semiconductor backend processes require the optimization of the process steps leading up to the completion of the final component.
-A powerful line controller as a process control system is essential here.
-It reliably controls processes from loaders to separation and bonding to packaging.
-That is how the process-specific line controller enables efficient process control and also offers MES functionalities such as data acquisition and recipe management.
+That is how the process-specific line controller enables efficient process control and also offers MES functionalities such as order control, recipe management, batch tracking and rework.
 These functions can be flexibly scaled to production lines and production clusters.
 Ultimately, this helps users and quality managers to create optimized production conditions.

 • Save time during commissioning: Less need for coordination with different equipment suppliers thanks to the standardized preparation of specifications, integration, implementation and testing